- Top Rated Robotic Pool Cleaners Comparison

 Check the recommended pool size

 Your next concern should be the recommended pool size.
 Do not be fooled into thinking it is OK to buy a small pool cleaner for a big pool.
-You may think that it can handle the task, even if it takes it longer to finish job.
-However, the recommended pool size is based not only on the pool cleaner’s performance, but also on its cable length.
+You may think that it can handle the task, even if it takes it longer to finish the job.
+However, the recommended pool size is based not only on the pool cleaner’s performance but also on its cable length.
 Ideally, you should find a pool cleaner with a cable that it is at least 10 feet longer than the length of your pool.

 The GPH (gallons per hour) is another important technical specification that you need to consider.
 This specification refers to the filtration rate.
 The higher the filtration rate, the more gallons per hour the cleaner will be able to filter.
 A pool cleaner with a high filtration rate will also have a large debris holder capacity, thus being able to handle a bigger pool.

 In terms of energy efficiency, for a small pool, invest in a pool cleaner that doesn’t consume more than 200 Watts per hour.
 This equals the energy consumption of a light bulb, which translates into a 5 cent per hour operating costs.
 For more powerful pool cleaners expect a higher energy consumption, but anything that consumes more than 1,000 Watts per hour is unacceptable.
 Larger models might use a little more energy during a cleaning cycle, according to the size of the motor.

 Aside from the actual energy consumption, there are a few features which can make a pool cleaner more energy efficient.
 For starters, an intelligent navigation system will allow it to scan the pool size and determine the most efficient cleaning routes.
 If the pool cleaning route is operated by an intelligent navigation software, it’s important to know that it will take less time to clean the swimming area and reduce energy consumption.
 The navigation will actually eliminate energy waste by going multiple times over the same cleaned area.